The Dick Van Dyke Show

-Parents need to know that this classic 1960s multi-Emmy Award-winning series features lots of comedy and musical acts that are both entertaining and family friendly.
+Parents need to know that The Dick Van Dyke Show is a classic 1960s multi-Emmy Award-winning series.
+It features lots of comedy and musical acts that are both entertaining and family friendly.
 As was typical of the time, pipe, cigar, and cigarette smoking is occasionally visible.
 Parties often feature people with cocktails, and jokes sometimes make references to drunkenness.
 Because the themes revolve around work and marriage, it probably won't appeal to younger kids (although it's mild enough if it does).

 The 15-time Emmy Award-winning series, which is loosely based on Reiner's life, combines the elements of a comedy with the elements of a variety show.
 This creative show platform allowed for musical and vaudevillian-like comedy performances of Van Dyke, Marie, and other members of the cast throughout the five years the show was on the air.

-It's definitely entertaining, but what makes the series historically significant is its reflection of a middle-class awareness of the Kennedy Administration-inspired social movements and trends of the time while still focusing on the traditional issues surrounding Rob and Laura's marriage and domestic life.
+It's definitely entertaining, but what makes The Dick Van Dyke Show historically significant is its reflection of a middle-class awareness of the Kennedy Administration-inspired social movements and trends of the time while still focusing on the traditional issues surrounding Rob and Laura's marriage and domestic life.
 The result is a show that has timeless appeal, which continues to play an important role in American popular culture.

-Families can talk about what makes old TV series "classics."
+Families can talk about what makes old TV series like The Dick Van Dyke Show "classics."
 Is it because they're old, or is it because of the quality of the show?
 How can TV shows from the past still be relevant today?